Mutual authentication

-Mutual authentication or two-way authentication (not to be confused with two-factor authentication) refers to two parties authenticating each other at the same time in an authentication protocol.
-It is a default mode of authentication in some protocols (IKE, SSH) and optional in others (TLS).
+Mutual authentication or two-way authentication is the simultaneous and reciprocal authentication of two parties.
+It is part of authentication protocols, default in some protocols (IKE, SSH) and optional in others (TLS).

 Mutual authentication is a desired characteristic in verification schemes that transmit sensitive data, in order to ensure data security.
 Mutual authentication can be accomplished with two types of credentials: usernames and passwords, and public key certificates.

 Mutual authentication is often employed in the Internet of Things (IoT).
 Writing effective security schemes in IoT systems is challenging, especially when schemes are desired to be lightweight and have low computational costs.
 Mutual authentication is a crucial security step that can defend against many adversarial attacks, which otherwise can have large consequences if IoT systems (such as e-Healthcare servers) are hacked.
 In scheme analyses done of past works, a lack of mutual authentication had been considered a weakness in data transmission schemes.